 These Italian flavored black bean meatballs are a delicious and hearty plant based alternative to traditional meatballs.
 Serve with your favorite marinara sauce over pasta or zoodles for a comforting healthful meal.

 Athletes are always on the go!
 Having a quick snack ready for before the gym or after a workout can help performance and recovery.
 These cherry walnut energy bites have all of the nutrients required for energy, satiety, and recovery

 Salted caramel protein energy bites make the perfect energizing snack.
 They are naturally sweetened by dates and packed with plant based protein.
 Customize the vanilla protein powder to fit your preference (soy protein, pea protein, hemp protein, etc).

 These homemade pumpkin hemp bars are the perfect flavorful, on-the-go vegan and gluten-free snack.
 With no refined sugars, these hemp bars are perfect for before or after a workout and a great family-friendly, kid-friendly snack!

 Sweet Potato Vegan Edible Cookie Dough is the perfect appetizer for your sweet tooth.
 This vegan cookie dough recipe is made with natural ingredients and goes perfectly with fruit, chocolate and graham crackers, making it one of the best healthy vegan desserts!

-I think these quick and easy vegan meals for runners should help you maximize your training and performance out of the kitchen, while still optimizing your vegan athlete meal plan and nutrition in the kitchen.
+I think these quick and easy vegan meals should help you maximize your training and performance out of the kitchen, while still optimizing your vegan athlete meal plan and nutrition in the kitchen.